ydixon/yolo_v3/README.md

 &#8226; Loss function				&#8226; Differential learning rates &#8226; Intermediate checkpoints		&#8226; Train-resuming
 </pre>
 **Updated to use mseloss for tx, ty.
-This should improve training performance**
+This should improve training performance.**
+### yolo_train_short.ipynb
+Minimal version of **yolo_train.ipynb**.
+You can use this notebook if you are only interested in testing with different datasets/augmentations/loss functions.
 ### CVATDataset.ipynb
 After using [CVAT](https://github.com/opencv/cvat) to create labels, this notebook will parse the CVAT label format(xml) and convert it to readable format by the network.
 We will also start using openCV to draw and save image because **openCV** deals with pixels instead of DPI compared to **PLT** library which is more convenient.
 ### custom_data_train.ipynb
 Data is obtained by extracting images from a clip in **Star Wars: Rogue One** with ffmpeg.
 There are around 300 images and they are annotated by using CVAT.
 The notebook will simply overfit the model with custom data while using the darknet53 as feature extraction.

-**I used this notebook as sanity test for yolo_train.ipynb while I was experimenting with the loss function**
+**P.S I used this notebook as sanity test for yolo_train.ipynb while I was experimenting with the loss function**
 ## TODO
 **2018/8/30: Uploaded data/annotations for custom_data_train.ipynb.
-All notebooks should be working now** **2018/9/11: Adapt data augmentations**
+All notebooks should be working now**
+**2018/9/11: Adapt data augmentations**
 **2018/9/30: New loss function.
 Adapt darknet cfg augmentations parameters**

   1. mAP (mean average precision)
   2. Implement backhook for YoloNet branching